Therapy

 We as humans are so deeply enmeshed in our own experiences that it can be challenging to see our thoughts, actions, and circumstances from an objective perspective.
 An ethical clinician strives to enter the therapeutic space as a blank slate.

 Of course, it would be impossible to do so perfectly, but clinicians spend two-plus years of graduate school and thousands of hours post-grad working with supervisors to process our biases to minimize bringing our own “stuff” into the therapeutic space.
+This is so important when helping clients choose the right therapy approach.
 We strive to show up in therapy sessions as an unbiased witness to you and your story.
 We want to understand your experience in its entirety and see you as you truly are.

 A therapist can provide a fresh perspective, observing and commenting on things that you may have unknowingly internalized.
 Think of us as a mirror, reflecting what you share with us to help you see yourself and your circumstances with more clarity.